 If you sourced the music directly from a musician or a composer, contact the music owner and ask to remove the claim.
 This is often the fastest way, since copyright owners can instantly whitelist videos through the AdRev back-end system.
 You may need to refer to some previous communication with the author to demonstrate that you had the permission to use the music.

-If you received a claim for using my music, simply send me a message and I will remove the claim right away, typically, on the same day.
 You can find detailed instructions in the Help and Resources section of this site.

 Option 2: Contact AdRev support

 Some music owners may not be responsive (for various reasons), so your next option is to contact AdRev support and to let them know that you had the owner’s permission (or license) to use the music.

 Want to stop the claims for good?
 Learn how to whitelist your YouTube channel with TunePocket subscription.

 This is usually the slowest method but some people prefer this.
 If you decide to go that route here’s another post that explains how to dispute YouTube copyright claims.